kyle1320/kylecutler-com-static/README.md

 Intended for more advanced scripts.
 Supports a mix of Javascript and TypeScript files that will be bundled together using Browserify.

-The module entry points include `/site.js`, as well as any files matching the pattern `/standalone/*.js`.
-The idea behind this is that most pages on the site will include `site.js`.
-Any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.
+The module entry points include `site.js`, as well as any files matching the pattern `standalone/*.js`.
+The idea behind this is that most pages on the site will include `site.js`, while any non-standard pages, like standalone apps or the résumé page, can have their own separate scripts bundle under the `standalone/` directory and include that file instead.

 Each bundle will be transpiled to ES5, and automatically include polyfills according to the `browserslist` browser query in `package.json`.